Learning Correlated Latent Representations with Adaptive Priors: VAES WITH CORRELATIONS

-Even though empirically \citet{tang2019correlated} show that \glspl{CVAE} are capable of capitalizing on the correlation structure as auxiliary information when learning latent embeddings, there are a few limitations to this approach.
-First of all, the ELBO in \Cref{eqn:lb1} is defined as a uniform average over individual ELBOs for all of the maximal acyclic subgraph $G' \in \mathcal{A}_G$, and each $G'$ posits a different variational approximation $q_{\bm\lambda}^{G'}(\bm z | \bm x)$.
-As a result, we can not obtain a holistic variational distribution $q_{\bm\lambda}(\bm z | \bm x)$ as the approximation to the posterior distribution $p(\bm z | \bm x)$.
-Moreover, not every maximal acyclic subgraph is capable of capturing the correlation well, hence taking a uniform average over all of them can be sub-optimal.
-Last but not least, from a computational standpoint, to mitigate the intractable average over $\mathcal{A}_G$ which can contain exponentially many elements, the algorithm proposed in \citet{tang2019correlated} requires a $O(|{V}|^3)$ pre-processing step.
-This prevents the algorithm from being applied to large-scale datasets.
+Even though empirically \citet{tang2019correlated} show that \glspl{CVAE} are capable of capitalizing on the correlation structure as auxiliary information when learning latent embeddings.
+As discussed in the introduction, there are a few limitations to this approach.
 In the next section, we will propose fixes to all of these limitations.

-\section{Adaptive Correlated VAEs}
+\section{ADAPTIVE CORRELATED VAES}

-\subsection{A non-uniform mixture prior}
+\subsection{A Non-uniform Mixture Prior}

 As motivated in \Cref{sec:cvae}, rather than using a uniform average, we instead employ a categorical distribution $\bm\pi\in\triangle^{|\mathcal A_G|-1}$ representing the normalized weights over all maximal acyclic subgraphs $G'\in\mathcal A_G$ of $G$.
-Recall the ELBO in \Cref{eqn:lb1}, we can replace the uniform average in the prior $p_0^{\textrm{corr}_g}(\bm z)$ in \Cref{eqn:prior} with the non-uniform distribution $\bm\pi$, which gives us the following ELBO:
+In the ELBO in \Cref{eqn:lb1}, we can replace the uniform average in the prior $p_0^{\textrm{corr}_g}(\bm z)$ in \Cref{eqn:prior} with the non-uniform distribution $\bm\pi$, which gives us the following ELBO:

 Here we define the non-uniform prior $p_0^{\bm\pi}(\bm z) = \mathbb{E}_{G' \sim \bm\pi}[p_0^{G'}(\bm z)]$.
 From the above inequality we can see that, using the non-uniform prior $p_0^{\bm\pi}$, we are still able to obtain a lower bound of the log-likelihood $\log p_{\bm\pi,\bm\theta}(\bm x)$, which is now also parametrized by the weight parameter $\bm\pi$.
-If we optimize this categorical distribution $\bm\pi$ together with all the other parameters, the above loss function implies that we are optimizing with an adaptive prior.
+If we optimize $\bm\pi$ together with all the other parameters, the above loss function implies that we are optimizing with an adaptive prior.
 Hence, we call the above model \glspl{ACVAE}.
 If we replace $\bm\pi$ with a uniform distribution over all subgraphs in $\mathcal A_G$, we recover \glspl{CVAE}.

 Plugging $q_{\bm\lambda}^{G'}(\bm z | \bm x)$ and $p_0^{G'}(\bm z)$ from \Cref{sec:cvae} into \Cref{eqn:lb2}, yields the following ELBO for \glspl{ACVAE}:

 Similar to \glspl{CVAE}, we have edge weights $w^{\text{MAS}}_{G, \bm\pi, (v_i, v_j)}$ representing the expected appearance probability for edge $(v_i, v_j)$ over the set of maximal acyclic subgraphs $\mathcal{A}_G$ given the distribution $\bm\pi$.
 In the following definition, we abusively write $\bm\pi(G')$ as the probability of $G'$ being sampled from $\mathcal{A}_G$. \begin{definition}[Non-uniform maximal acyclic subgraph edge weight] For an undirected graph $G=(V, E)$, an edge $e\in E$ and a distribution $\bm\pi$ on the set $\mathcal A_G$ of maximal acyclic subgraphs of $G$, define $w^{\text{MAS}}_{G, \bm\pi, e}$ to be the expected appearance probability of the edge $e$ in a random maximal acyclic subgraph $G'=(V,E') \sim \bm\pi$, i.e., $w^{\text{MAS}}_{G, \bm\pi, e}:=\sum\limits_{G'\in\mathcal A_G, e\in E'}\bm\pi(G')$. \end{definition}